Updated: Mar 7

 For we did not follow cunningly devised fables when we made known to you the power and coming of our Lord Jesus Christ, but were eyewitnesses of His majesty.
 2 Peter 1:16

-Jesus Christ was foretold and appeared hundreds and even thousands of years before His birth, as detailed (Exodus 6:2-3) in the Old Testament in prophetic word, type, and shadow.
-In the New Testament, Jesus’s life laid bare in the four Gospels.
-Just as the number four speaks to the earth centric nature of life (four seasons, four elements, four cardinal directions, etc.), the four Gospels were written with four different human audiences in mind.
+Jesus Christ was foretold and appeared hundreds and even thousands of years before His birth, as detailed (Exodus 6:2-3) in the Old Testament in the prophetic word, type, and shadow.
+In the New Testament, Jesus’s life is laid bare in the four Gospels.
+Just as the number four speaks to the earth-centric nature of life (four seasons, four elements, four cardinal directions, etc.), the four Gospels were written with four different human audiences in mind.

 Matthew to the Jews: portrayed Christ as the Lion of Judah and rightful heir to the throne of David with His lineage going back to Abraham.
 Contains Olivet Discourse.